 Understanding Montessori’s Absorbent Mind and its Sensitive Periods empowers parents to nurture their child’s learning, acknowledging variable timings and creating an enriching environment for optimal growth.

-What Are Sensitive Periods
+What Are Sensitive Periods?

 Montessori Absorbent-Mind Sensitive Periods